9 Banned Foods That Could Land You in Hot Water

 Ackee fruit is restricted in the U.S. through an

 FDA import alert because if it is processed under certain conditions, it can be dangerous to your health.
 A toxin called hypoglycin-A can appear at high levels in unripe ackee.
 Once it fully ripens, that toxin drops to safer levels in some parts of the fruit, but the rind and seeds can still have more toxin than is safe to consume.
 In fact, it can be fatal.
-The FDA does have a list of fruit processors on their “ Green List,” companies that have shown that they have enough safety controls in place to offer properly ripened ackees without seeds or rind, some of which are used in some processed products imported into the States.
+The FDA does have a list of fruit processors on its “ Green List,” companies that have shown that they have enough safety controls in place to offer properly ripened ackees without seeds or rind, some of which are used in some processed products imported into the States.